JoseRamonMartinez/padel-aws/README.md

 </br>

-The project consist into a  web scraping system that saves updated paddle data from wpt in our database.
-This system is scheduled to trigger automatically.
-Furthermore, the system provide an API Rest to consume services.
+The project cosist of a web scraping serverless system that allows to get the ranking of the paddle players in the world.
+The system is composed by web scraping functions pipeline that is triggered by a cron job.
+The pipeline ends into a NoSQL database and expose data by an API.

 <p align="right">(<a href="#top">back to top</a>)</p>